rameshmusvathi/messagesender/README.md

 ## messagingapp.js (Node JS) file contains scripts to send an email using gmail from specific sender to a receiver.

-### In addition, the actions.yml file sends telegram message to a bot name "Rameshweatherbot"
+### In addition, the code sends telegram message to a bot name "Rameshweatherbot"

 ### The code uses secret environment variable to store sender's username and password